 As an SEO manager, I’m often asked whether websites should use an HTML sitemap vs. XML sitemap.
 My answer is always the same – use both!

-In this post, I’ll explain the key differences between an HTML sitemap vs. XML sitemap, when to use each, and strategies to leverage both for better website performance.
+In this post, Ray Day, SEO Strategist, will explain the key differences between an HTML sitemap vs. XML sitemap, when to use each, and strategies to leverage both for better website performance.

 What You’ll Learn